 This year we threw caution to the wind and booked flights to Olbia in Sardinia.
 We broke our cardinal rule, splitting time between two areas on the East for two different experiences.
 The first was up in the hills, far off the tourist drag, the second was where Italian holiday makers go to relax in August.

 Sardinia is an Italian Island in the Mediterranean Sea and wedged between mainland Italy and Tunisia in the African continent.
 It has 2,000 km of coastline, sandy beaches and a mountainous interior dotted with hiking trails.
-If you’re looking for a different Italian break without the noise and stress of the mainland, Sardinia has some of the Med’s most idyllic beaches.
+If you’re looking for a different Italian break without the stress of the mainland, Sardinia has some of the Med’s most idyllic beaches.
 But close to restaurants, bars and evening socialising or ‘passeggiata’.

 When to go to Sardinia?